Addisu87/Todo-list/README.md

 # Project Name

-- webpack-demo
+- Todo list app

   > Description the project.

-  - A demo work to show how webpack is working.
+  - A todo list application that includes adding a new list and deleting the unwanted list.

 ## Built With